3BD4-Webdev-Kelompok8/PWA-STOPWATCH/README.md

 * You can view the Stopwatch history on the Rekap page.
 * You can delete one or delete all the Stopwatch history.
 * If one task is running and you want to start another task or new task, then the running stopwatch will be paused and the other will be start.
-* And also this Stopwatch can run when the tab is closed.
+* This Stopwatch can still run even if the tab is closed.
+* And also this website implement or using Progressive Web Apps, which makes the website faster and also able to provide an experience like using a mobile application.

 This project is still running and needs some improvements and also the addition of some features.
 I hope this project can help your task.